hiddevdploeg/Billboard/README.md

 ## Ad Guidelines & Requirements
-You're welcome to submit your app to be part of this package.
+Submit your app to be featured as an Ad for everyone using the Billboard package to display Advertisements.
 Each ad will be reviewed before inclusion.

 **[You can submit your app here](https://forms.gle/nWV4dT3taBF62WXbA)**